Oh Baby (Twenty 4 Seven song)

-"Oh Baby!" is a song by the Dutch group Twenty 4 Seven.
-It was released as the first single from their third album, I Wanna Show You.
-The video was shot in London, and filmed by director Steve Walker.
-A midtempo ballad, "Oh Baby" did not have the same impact on the charts as the group's previous singles, although it did reach the top 40 charts in several European countries.
+"Oh Baby!" is a song by Dutch group Twenty 4 Seven, released by various labels in October 1994 as the first single from their third album, I Wanna Show You (1994).
+It was both written and produced by Ruud van Rijen.
+A midtempo ballad, "Oh Baby!" did not have the same impact on the charts as the group's previous singles, although it did reach the top 40 charts in several European countries.
+In the group's native Netherlands, it was a top-20 hit.
+The accompanying music video was directed by Steve Walker and shot in London.